Sylvia is on a mission to help children in Zambia

 She is selling tickets for a grand raffle to raise funds for the project work.

-The raffle draw will be next month with tickets available for £1 and prizes include vouchers for meals at London House Restaurant, The Smithy and The Royal Oak.
+The raffle draw will be next month, with tickets available for £1.
+Prizes include vouchers for meals at London House Restaurant, The Smithy and The Royal Oak.

-There are also family tickets to Gentleshaw Wildlife Centre as well as prizes for Eccleshall Community Cinema, Holistic therapy, Print by Stone Artist Craig Sumner, History of Stafford illustrated reference Book, and family board games.
+There are also family tickets to Gentleshaw Wildlife Centre, as well as prizes for Eccleshall Community Cinema, holistic therapy, a print by Stone Artist Craig Sumner, History of Stafford illustrated reference book and family board games.

+"I'm looking forward to going out there and helping again," Sylvia adds.

 You can buy raffle tickets by calling Sylvia on 01785 851005.